Prioritising clarity around competence, qualifications and licensing requirements.

 Who can give financial advice

-Anyone giving financial advice will need to be engaged by a financial advice provider and, to give advice to retail clients, the provider will need to be licensed by the Financial Markets Authority (FMA).
+Anyone giving financial advice to retail clients will need to be engaged by a financial advice provider and, the provider will need to be licensed by the Financial Markets Authority (FMA).
 Financial advice providers will be able to give financial advice:

 - Directly (e.g. online), and/or